-Ben Sherman Hunt Desert Boot in Sand: £70.00/$105.00
+Ben Sherman Hunt Desert Boot in Sand: on sale for $52.50/£35.00

 The Skyfall Black Dress Boot

-When we’re looking for a great dress boot that can also withstand the abuse of salty, slushy winter sidewalks, Bond’s Tetburys from Skyfall are among the best we’ll find.
-You can still get the originals at Pediwear for $507.10 (excluding VAT)/£445.00.
+When we’re looking for a great dress boot that can also withstand the wet weather that comes with April showers, Bond’s Tetburys from Skyfall are among the best we’ll find.
 Made with a full grain leather upper and Goodyear welted Dainite rubber outsole, the boot’s most distinctive characteristic is the chisel toe of their 348 last.
+You can still order them directly from Crockett & Jones for $695.00.
+But Pediwear has them for $507.10/£445.00 (excluding VAT) and is a very well respected retailer.
 Definitely an investment.
 But they’re built to last years.

 Beckett Simonon uses a business model similar to the one used by Gustin and Taylor Stitch: buy the product now, they’ll make it, and then ship it to you at a later date.
 Yes, you do have to wait for delivery (sometimes months depending on what you’ve bought).
 But there are some advantages to the strategy.
 Because the company isn’t manufacturing and then storing a whole lot of excess inventory in anticipation of someone, somewhere buying it, they can keep their costs lower.
 It also generates less waste: since nothing is made before it’s sold, there’s no unsold product that needs to be dumped.
 So, about these boots.
 They’re made from full grain Italian leather using a Blake stitch construction and feature a full leather lined interior and leather sole.
 Perhaps most importantly, they’ve used their “Soho” last, which gives the boot it’s more refined lines and that distinctive chisel toe.
 If you’re not in a rush for your new boots, these could definitely be worth a shot.